 I’m a conditional resident, having married a U.S. citizen.
-Our marriage has been up and down since the beginning, because my husband spends a lot of time at his office and I hardly see him.
+Our marriage has been rocky since the beginning, because my husband spends a lot of time at his office and I hardly see him.
 It was hard getting him to help fill out the I-751 application.
 We got it into the mail days before it was due.

 All that said, while your reluctance to attend an interview is understandable, realize that a rocky marriage is not a disqualifying factor for permanent U.S. residence.
 The important thing is whether the marriage is real, not whether it’s stable.

 If you are called in for an interview, however, be sure to work extra hard to find more documents proving your valid marriage.
 Better yet, seek the assistance of an experienced immigration attorney.